 \baselineskip24pt

 {\bf We propose a pulse and continuous wave (CW) hybrid architecture of continuous-variable measurement\-based optical quantum computation utilizing the strengths of both pulsed and CW light.
-In this architecture, input and ancillary non-Gaussian quantum states necessary for fault-tolerance and universality of quantum computing are generated with pulsed light, whereas quantum processors including continuous-variable cluster states and homodyne measurement systems are operated with CW light.
-This architecture is expected to enable both generation of quantum states with shorter optical wavepackets and low-loss manipulation and measurement of these states, thus is compatible with ultrafast and low-loss quantum information processing.
-In this study, as a proof-of-principle, an ultrafast homodyne measurement using CW local oscillator was performed on single-photon states generated with pulsed light.
+In this architecture, input and ancillary non-Gaussian quantum states necessary for fault-tolerance and universality are generated with pulsed light, whereas quantum processors including continuous-variable cluster states and homodyne measurement systems are operated with CW light.
+This architecture is expected to enable both generation of quantum states with shorter optical wavepackets for ultrafast computation and low-loss manipulation and measurement of these states.
+In this study, as a proof-of-principle, an ultrafast homodyne measurement using a CW local oscillator was performed on single-photon states generated with pulsed light.
 The measured single-photon state’s temporal width was around 70 ps and the value of the Wigner function at the origin was $W(0,0) = -0.153\pm0.003$, which is highly non-classical.
-This will be a core technology for realizing high-speed optical quantum information processing.}
+This will be a core technology for high-speed optical quantum information processing.}